Cornell University College of Veterinary Medicine

 Rainbow's Bridge

-One of the oldest online pet loss communities.
-Based in Cape Canaveral, it offers memorial tributes, forums, poetry, and peer support from others who have lost pets.
+An established online community offering memorial tributes, forums, poetry, and peer support from others who have lost pets.

 Lap of Love — Grief Support